Meet every Sunday at 5 p.m CET for a Mindful Art session with Marjan Abadie and discover or rediscover a work of Art!

 Try the Mindful Art experience

-A certified mindfulness instructor and supervisor, Marjan Abadie, created the Mindfulness Institute in Brussels, a pioneer in the application of the Mindfulness approach in business.
-A longtime meditator, she teaches the benefits of this practice to allow everyone to integrate it into their daily lives, at home and work.
+Marjan Abadie, a certified mindfulness instructor and supervisor, created the Mindfulness Institute in Brussels, a pioneer in the Mindfulness approach in business.
+As a longtime meditator, she teaches the benefits of this practice to allow everyone to integrate it into their daily lives, at home and work.

-Passionate about art and being fond of Sufi poetry, she proposes a sensitive and poetic approach, Mindful Art Experience, where each work is discovered from a personal and universal with the qualities of presence, serenity, openness and finesse to observe what we “only see well through the heart “.
+Passionate about Art and fond of Sufi poetry, she proposes a sensitive and poetic approach, Mindful Art Experience, where each work is discovered from a personal and universal angle, with presence, serenity and openness to observe what we “see well only through the heart “.